-The works conducted under T2.2 aimed to deliver a novel set of Human Comfort and Wellbeing (HC&W) indicators to be integrated in the D^2EPC scheme.
-Based on the dynamic nature of the newage EPC, the performance indicators have been envisioned to be calculated on real-life metering and sensing data acquired by the IoT infrastructure deployed in the project's demonstration cases.
-This measurement-based approach enables the evaluation of a building's energy consumption from a human-centric point of view in a purely data-driven manner which ultimately lowers the intrusiveness and promotes the overall user acceptance.
+The works conducted under T2.2 Human-comfort and wellbeing Indicators Elicitation aimed to deliver a novel set of Human Comfort and Wellbeing (HC&W) indicators to be integrated in the D^2EPC scheme.
+Based on the dynamic nature of the new-age EPC, the performance indicators have been envisioned to be calculated on real-life metering and sensing data acquired by the IoT infrastructure deployed in the project's demonstration cases.
+This measurement-based approach enables the evaluation of a building's energy consumption from a human-centric point of view in a purely datadriven manner which ultimately lowers the intrusiveness and promotes the overall user acceptance.